spyder-ide/spyder-docs/doc/panes/outline.rst

 The **Outline** pane allows you to view and navigate the functions, classes, methods, cells and comments in open Python files.
 To show or hide the Outline pane, use :menuselection:`View --> Panes --> Outline` or :kbd:`Ctrl-Shift-O` / :kbd:`Cmd-Shift-O`.
 Click an entry in the outline to jump to its source file location, and use the :guilabel:`Go to cursor position` toolbar button to highlight the item corresponding to the current :ref:`panes-editor` position.
+You can expand and collapse all or the current section, as well as restore the default tree layout, using the other toolbar buttons, which may be collapsed behind a :guilabel:`...` dropdown at narrower pane widths.

 .. image:: /images/outline/outline-standard.png
    :alt: Outline pane